wagoner47/wagoner47.github.io/_code/ccl.md

 ### Recommended citation
 The preferred citation for this code is to cite [the CCL paper](/publications/chisari-et-al-2019).

-You can also export the preferred citationin many formats [here](https://ui.adsabs.harvard.edu/abs/2019ascl.soft01003C/exportcitation).
+You can also export the preferred citation in many formats [here](https://ui.adsabs.harvard.edu/abs/2019ascl.soft01003C/exportcitation).